KaminariOS/kaminarios.github.io/src/routes/posts/first-blog.md

 </script>

 ## Disclaimer
 This project is heavily inspired by [Matheus Fantinel's blog](https://fantinel.dev).
 I learned a lot about [SvelteKit](https://kit.svelte.dev/) and CSS by going through his source code.
-What' more, I also copied two button components found on [codepen](https://codepen.io/), the link to which can be fouexnd in the source code.
+What' more, I also copied two button components found on [codepen](https://codepen.io/), the link to which can be found in the source code.

 ## Motivation